Built in San Francisco,

 Write code.
 Design interfaces.
 Research co-op models.
 Organize merchants in your city.
 Test prototypes.
 Every contribution matters.

 This isn't a petition or protest.
-It's a digital construction project.
+It's a digital liberation project.
 Let's build the digital infrastructure and future we want to live in.
 We need your help.

 What domain interests you?